oracle-livelabs/database/heatwave-migration/create-dbs/create-dbs.md

-# Create On-Prem MySQL System
+# Create an on-premise environment

 ## Introduction

-In this lab, we will setup an on-prem environment in which we install a MySQL Server, MySQL Shell, and then lastly load a sample database into the on-prem MySQL Server
+In this lab, we will setup an on-prem environment in which we install a MySQL Server, MySQL Shell, and then lastly load a sample database into the on-prem MySQL Server.

 _Estimated Time:_ ? minutes